Things to look for and to ask

 • How do they involve you in planning the next steps?

-2 year old progress check - The progress check should happen between the ages of 2 and 3.
-It highlights areas where your child is progressing well and areas of need.
+This check should happen between ages 2 and 3.
+It is to highlight areas where your child is progressing well and areas of need

-Early Years Foundation Stage (EYFS) - A parents guide to find out more about your child's learning and development in the EYFS
+A parents guide to find out more about your child's learning and development in the EYFS